JoshuaKerley/comet/README.md

 ### PROJECT BLURB:

 ComeT is for show production companies who want an easy way to sell tickets.
 ComeT is a ticket selling service that is built for independent show producers.
 Unlike EventBrite, our product is meant for small scale events and is priced accordingly.
+ComeT has an interface for sellers to add, customize, view, edit, and delete their events.
+ComeT also has an interface for buyers to filter through and purchase multiple tickets from multiple events simultaneously.

 ### UI PROTOTYPE: